Kinetics of the xanthophyll cycle and its role in photoprotective memory and response: Introduction

-The xanthophyll cycle in \textit{N. oceanica} consists of the same de-epoxidation steps, from violaxanthin (V) to antheraxanthin (A) to zeaxanthin (Z), and reverse epoxidation steps, as seen in green algae and plants.\cite{Vieler2012,demmig-adams2020_zea} The enzyme violaxanthin de-epoxidase (VDE), located in the lumen, converts V to A to Z when it becomes protonated under high-light stress.
+The xanthophyll cycle in \textit{N. oceanica} consists of the same de-epoxidation steps, from violaxanthin (V) to antheraxanthin (A) to zeaxanthin (Z), and reverse epoxidation steps, as seen in green algae and plants.\cite{Vieler2012,demmig-adams2020_zea} The enzyme violaxanthin de-epoxidase (VDE), located in the thylakoid lumen, converts V to A to Z upon protonation under high-light (HL) stress.
 Simultaneously, zeaxanthin epoxidase (ZEP), which is found in the stroma and thought to be constitutively active, reverses the VAZ cycle by epoxidizing Z to A to V\cite{Yamamoto1979,demmig-adams1993,Goss2006} (Fig.~\ref{fig-model-scheme}).
-It is now well-established that the VAZ cycle correlates with activation of energy-dependent quenching, ``qE'', in both \textit{N. oceanica}\cite{chukhutsina2017,park2019a} and more complex organisms.\cite{Nilkens2010,Goss2015,Perin2023} The fast activating, pH-dependent quenching, qE, in \Nanno\ also depends on the protein LHCX1.\cite{park2019a} The mechanism of sensing changes to the pH-gradient and whether or not LHCX1 can bind pigments is still under investigation,\cite{buck2019,giovagnetti2021,park2019a,Taddei2018,Lacour2020,Buck2021} however the vital role of Z in qE is widely achknowledged.\cite{demmig-adams2020_zea,Perin2023} The accumulation of A and Z is correlated with increases in NPQ throughout a diurnal cycle in plants,\cite{demmig-adams1993,Goss2006} and it has also been proposed that slower activating and de-activating quenching mediated by Z in the absence of a pH-gradient sensing protein, termed ``qZ'', also operates in photosynthetic organisms.\cite{Nilkens2010,Goss2015} However the precise roles of the three xanthophylls and the kinetics of their interconversion in NPQ is not well understood, which is surprising given the prevalence of this three state photoprotective system in photosynthetic organisms.
+It is now well-established that the VAZ cycle correlates with activation of energy-dependent quenching, qE, in both \textit{N. oceanica}\cite{chukhutsina2017,park2019a} and more complex organisms.\cite{Nilkens2010,Goss2015,Perin2023} The fast activating, pH-dependent quenching, qE, in \Nanno\ also depends on the protein LHCX1.\cite{park2019a} The mechanism of sensing changes in the thylakoid membrane pH-gradient and whether or not LHCX1 can bind pigments is still under investigation,\cite{buck2019,giovagnetti2021,park2019a,Taddei2018,Lacour2020,Buck2021} however the vital role of Z together with a pH-sensing protein in qE is widely achknowledged.\cite{demmig-adams2020_zea,Perin2023} The accumulation of A and Z has been observed to correlate with an increase in NPQ throughout a diurnal cycle in plants,\cite{demmig-adams1993,Goss2006} and it has been proposed that an additional, slower activating and slow deactivating Z-dependent quenching process also operates in the absence of a pH-gradient sensing protein, termed qZ.\cite{Nilkens2010,Goss2015} However the precise roles of the three xanthophylls and the kinetics of their interconversion in NPQ is not well understood, which is surprising given the prevalence of this widespread three-state photoprotective system in photosynthetic organisms.